TRB Webinar Overview

-- Unfortunately, no. TRB staff does not have the capability of knowing who or how many will attend the webinar before it begins, because we cannot guarantee that everyone who has registered will attend.
+- Unfortunately, no. TRB staff does not have the capability of knowing who will attend the webinar before it begins.
 We know roughly which organizations may be represented, but cannot discern the specific job titles of attendees.
-All presenters will receive the complete attendee list following the webinar.

 Will the webinar be available after the live presentations?

 - Yes.
 All TRB webinars are recorded.
 You will be sent the recording a few days after the webinar.
 You may share the recording amongst your organization, but it should not be shared externally.

 Can I use my company logo in my presentation?

 - No. Since TRB offers credits for its webinars, we must follow the Registered Continuing Education Program (RCEP) guidelines, which dictate that company logos are not allowed.
 However, if you send a TRB staff member a .jpg of your logo, TRB will attach it to the last slide of the presentation, which a TRB staff member will control.
 Additionally, TRB does not recommend the use of any logos in your slides to recognize the use of another organizations data.
 I you have data from another organization that you wish to cite, you can use the organization’s name on the slide, but not their logo.